 Image credit: The MLC

-Beginning in January 2021, the MLC will be able to collect royalties on digital services in the U.S. for songwriters, composers, lyricists, and music publishers.
+Beginning in January 2021, the MLC began to collect royalties on digital services in the U.S. for songwriters, composers, lyricists, and music publishers.
 They intend to streamline the process of collecting mechanical royalties in the age of digital music which many artists find difficult to collect.

 The MLC are making a commitment to transparency so that artists, songwriters, and their representatives are able to view the MLC database.
 Registered users can then explore the unclaimed works and claim their own content if they discover it in The MLC Portal.

-It’s important to note that the Mechanical Licensing Collective will only apply to digital music on streaming services and download stores for music.
+It’s important to note that the Mechanical Licensing Collective only applies to digital music on streaming services and download stores for music.
 Mechanical licenses will still be necessary for physical recreations of music and mechanical royalties for physical uses of music will not be managed by the MLC.